 5) Players' backing

 No wonder the Bayern players are smiling, and Flick's ears burning.
-Kimmich has singled out Joachim Löw's 2014 FIFA World Cup-winning assistant for his personality and "clear ideas", while Neuer touched on the significance of the ex-Bayern midfielder's decision to "put his faith" in the old guard - long-standing squad members he worked with as part of the Germany set-up but weren't necessarily nailed-on starters under Kovac.
+Joshua Kimmich has singled out Joachim Löw's 2014 FIFA World Cup-winning assistant for his personality and "clear ideas", while Robert Lewandowski explained Flick "is the right man" to coach Bayern for the foreseeable.
+"His tactical and footballing knowledge are at a high level.
+In a short time, he showed us what we could work on in order to play better and to win matches," said Lewandowski.
 Needless to say, a team of happy campers can only be good for Bayern and their pursuit of top honours in the Bundesliga, Champions League and DFB Cup.